sebitas0623/topoAPP_P4/README.md

   make topo

-for sending the the netcfg files to the controller:
+for sending the netcfg files to the ONOS controller:

   make netcfg